crcritel/cloud-networking-resilience/README.md

 ---

+### 💬 Author’s Note

+This project is dedicated to **Ade (2017 – 2022)** — my beloved Bengal cat, brother, son, dearest friend, and constant companion.

+Through his quiet strength, unwavering loyalty, and gentle presence, he taught me what resilience truly means in life.
+In my work, I design for resilience every day — and it felt only natural to honor him here, with his face on this book,
+so that everyone who reads it sees the inspiration behind both my life’s work and this journey.

+The repository will continue to evolve as new chapters, updates, and resources are released,
+ensuring that the book’s examples remain current with the latest advancements in cloud networking and AWS services.

+---

 ### 📗 About the Book

 *Cloud Networking and Resilience* is a deep technical guide to designing and operating reliable cloud network architectures at scale.